krrr/wstan/README.md

 It's light and can run on some PaaS (with SSL support).

 ## Features
-* Authentication
+* Encryption
 * Proxy support (using HTTP CONNECT; [test your proxy](http://www.websocket.org/echo.html))
 * Display error message in browser (plain HTTP only)
 * SOCKS v5 and HTTP(S) in the same port (HTTP proxy is slower)

-WARN: Do not rely it on security when not using SSL (encryption always enabled, but is much weaker than SSH tunnel)
+WARN: Do not rely it on security when not using SSL

 ## Usage
 ```